shopware/docs/guides/plugins/plugins/storefront/add-data-to-storefront-page.md

 Now that we have registered our Subscriber to the right event, we first need to fetch the additional data we need and then add it as an extension to the pagelet.

-If you don't understand what's happening in the example, make sure to have a look at our guide about reading data first\[PLACEHOLDERE-LINK: Reading data\].
+If you don't understand what's happening in the example, make sure to have a look at our guide about [reading data](../framework/data-handling/reading-data.md) first.

 ```php
 <?php declare(strict_types=1);